veyseltech2020/aws/hands-on/s3-01-hosting-versioning-logging-/README .md

 ## Part 3 - Creating S3 Bucket with Versioning

-- Create a new bucket named `pet.clarusway.versioning` with following properties.
+- Create a new bucket named `veysel.pet.versioning` with following properties.

 ```text
 Versioning                : ENABLE